rohanmahapatra/ragx/README.md

 ```

-The **`sweep-run.sh`** script automates the entire process of preparing the simulator, running the simulations, and analyzing the results.
+The **`run_ragx_simulations.sh`** script automates the entire process of preparing the simulator, running the simulations, and analyzing the results.
 Here's what the script does step-by-step:

 1. **Prepares the compiled kernels**:
    The script first navigates to the `ragx.simulator/` directory and extracts the compiled kernel files from the `compiled_kernels.zip` archive.
 These kernels are essential for the simulation to compute the latencies for different operations.